DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/Workflow/index.rst

 So, a workflow is made of steps, modules, and each of them may have parameters.
 A workflow is a container of steps.
 A step is a container for modules.
 Steps, and modules, are ordered.
 There's only a linear order possible (no DAGs).
 Workflows are not limited in the number of steps or modules that they can execute.

-The following figure contains a graphycal representation of the content of a workflow.
+The following figure contains a graphical representation of the content of a workflow.

 .. image:: WorkflowJob.png
    :alt: Workflow job.